-- 84. Impacts due to location.
+- 81. Impacts due to location.
 These Impacts are associated with planning particularly on the site selection.
 They include impacts due to encroaching on sensitive areas and impacts on the people who might lose their homes or livelihoods due to the development of the proposed site.
 However, in the case of the road subproject, no significant impacts are anticipated since the road construction and/or rehabilitation works will be done on existing road alignments with ROW and located in built up areas.
 There will be no road widening works that will encroach any private property.
-The road shoulders or footpaths to be constructed and/or rehabilitated are also within existing ROW. - 85.
+The road shoulders or footpaths to be constructed and/or rehabilitated are also within existing ROW. - 82.
 Impacts due to Climate Change.
 The impact of climate change is high for the road subproject.
 The design of the roads and other related infrastructures should consider future changes in climate patterns such as flooding due to extended monsoon seasons and increased level of precipitation, droughts, and increased global temperature, among others.
-More particularly for the subproject, the planning and design of the subprojects should consider the following: - (i) Likely changes in the climatic conditions with respect to temperature, flooding, salinity, and acidity, including drainage aspects; and - (ii) Likelyimpactsonroadsurfacesandrunoffduetoclimatechange-inducedheavierand more erratic rainfall. - 86.
+More particularly for the subproject, the planning and design of the subprojects should consider the following: - (i) Likely changes in the climatic conditions with respect to temperature, flooding, salinity, and acidity, including drainage aspects; and - (ii) Likelyimpactsonroadsurfacesandrunoffduetoclimatechange-inducedheavierand more erratic rainfall. - 83.
 Mitigation Measures.
 The impacts of climate change will be mitigated upfront during the design and planning stage for the infrastructures.
 Among these measures are the following: - (i) Due to climate change, the river water level will rise and as a result, the bridge clearancewillbelower.
-Therefore consideration of increase bridge height is required; - (ii) The differences in water level between base and future time should be computed as it is needed to estimate the additional road embankment height required in making the roads safer against climate change-induced-flooding; The proposed road area might have to drain a significant additional discharge due to climate change-induced higher rainfall during extreme events.
-Therefore adequate number of drainage facilities along with comparatively larger openings should be considered in structure for the proposed road; and - (iii) Maximum possible efforts have to be made for minimizing cutting of trees while designing widening option for the proposed road. - 87.
-Apart from the above climate change considerations in the design of the subproject, the other impacts, issues, concerns and mitigation measures during the design phase are illustrated in Table Error!
-Reference source not found.11 below.
+Therefore consideration of increase bridgeheight is required; - (ii) The differences in water level between base and future time should be computed as it is needed to estimate the additional road embankment height required in making the roads safer against climate change-induced flooding; - (iii) The proposed road area might have to drain a significant additional discharge due to climate change-induced higher rainfall during extreme events.
+Therefore adequate number of drainage facilities along with comparatively larger openings should be considered in structure for the proposed road; and - (iv) Maximum possible efforts have to be made for minimizing cutting of trees while designing widening option for the proposed road. - 84.
+Apart from the above climate change considerations in the design of the subproject, the other impacts, issues, concerns and mitigation measures during the design phase are illustrated in Table 14 below.

-Table 11: Issues, Concerns and Mitigation Measures During Design Phase
+Table 14: Issues, Concerns and Mitigation Measures during Design Phase

-Table 11: Issues, Concerns and Mitigation Measures During Design Phase Project Activity Potential Environmental Impacts Proposed Mitigation Measures Responsibility Detailed design Incorporation of sloped areas in subproject design Soil erosion and slope instability Incorporate measures and sites for handling excessive spoil materials Incorporate drainage plan in final design PMCU, PDSC Incorporation of community health and safety measures in the design Road accidents Ensure to include in the design the following: (i) road signages in critical areas or curves, (ii) speed limiters such as humps, (iii) barricades or similar structures in accident-prone areas, and (iv) pedestrian crossing lanes, among others.
-PMCU, PDSC Location trees, utilities and other infrastructures before construction.
-Disruption of utility services; False claims from people; Water quality changes due to construction.
-Interference with other utilities and other infrastructures, including heritage areas, if any, during construction Avoid alignments that will run over trees and utilities such as electric poles, etc. Innovate and design footpaths that will avoid cutting of trees.
-Provide budget for restoration/replacement of damaged utilities Provide budget for tree planting as replacement activity for cut trees, if any.
-Avoid placing alignment near heritage buildings and religious structures.
-Photograph all sites within heritage areas to enable before and after comparison (note: all roads are to be reinstated to original character especially in heritage areas) Ensure compliance with any Department of Archaeology rules during design.
-PMCU, PDSC Construction in the vicinity of residential areas Nuisance to nearby receptors.
+Project Activity Potential Environmental Proposed Mitigation Massures Pagnangibility Project Activity Detailed design Impacts Proposed Mitigation Measures Responsibility Incorporation of Soil erosion and slope instability Incorporate measures and sites for handling excessive spoil materials Incorporate drainage plan in final design PMCU, PDSC Incorporation of community health and safety measures in the design Road accidents • Ensure to include in the design the following: (i) road signages in critical areas or curves, (ii) speed limiters such as humps, (iii) barricades or similar structures in accident-prone areas, and (iv) pedestrian crossing lanes, among others.
+PMCU, PDSC Location trees, utilities and other infrastructures before construction. services; Avoid alignments that will run over trees and utilities such as electric poles, etc. Innovate and design footpaths that will avoid cutting of trees.
+Provide budget for restoration/replacement of damaged utilities Provide budget for tree PMCU, PDSC Nuisance to nearby receptors.
 Impacts to qualities of ambient air, surface water, groundwater, and land.
-Impacts to health and safety of community and Ensure compliance with national or international standards on noise, ambient air and effluent, whichever are more stringent.
-Ensure all bid and contract documents prepared and finalized have copy of the IEE as attachment.
+Impacts to health and safety of community and workers.
 PMCU, PDSC